usetall/tallui-docs/docs/Web-Components/Forms/Buttons/Form-Button.md

 ## Disabled

-The simplest disabled-button looks like
+The simplest disabled-button looks like this:

 ```blade
 <x-form-button :action="route('update')" tui="disabled">